arnauddsj/plugin-import/README.md

 # Vite vue / A Dynamic Plugin System for Vue3, Vite and a fastify server

 ## Overview
 This project demonstrates how to implement a flexible plugin system in a Vue 3 application using TypeScript and Vite.
-The system allows for dynamic integration of both open-source and commercial plugins, extending the functionality of the core application without compromising its open-source integrity.
+The system is designed to allow for dynamic integration of commercial plugins into an open source project, extending the functionality of the core application without compromising its open-source integrity.

 ## Key Features